milkfish033/Daily_Report/README.md

 ***What's needed to done in the future:***

 (1) Creating a timer so that it could run periodically.
-For example, it will generate a daily report every morning and send it to your boss.
+For example, it will generate a daily report every morning and send it to your boss.✅(Solved)

 ----------------------------------------------------------------------------------------------------------------------------------------------------
 ***What does this project do***